 We support pupils with Asperger's Syndrome, Autistic Spectrum Disorders, Attention Deficit Hyperactivity Disorder (ADHD), Speech, Language and Communication Needs and Physical Difficulties as well as pupils with sensory difficulties such as Visual and Hearing Impairment.

 Primary Liaison takes place during the Summer Term when Learning Support staff visit feeder primary schools to collect information on the pupils transferring to Ribblesdale.
 Learning Support staff will attend Year 6 Annual Reviews for pupils with EHCP and other reviews as appropriate.
-Year 6 pupils at SEN support or who have EHCP invited to visit Ribblesdale high School during the summer term.
+Year 6 pupils receiving SEN support or who have EHCP are invited to visit Ribblesdale High School during the summer term.
 The pupils will be issued with a transition booklet to complete.
 Parents are encouraged to visit the Learning Support department independently to liaise with learning support staff about their children's individual needs.

 In the first few weeks of the Autumn Term identified Year 7 pupils undergo screening for reading, spelling, writing and numeracy.
-This enables the department together with the information from Primary Liaison to identify which pupils may be in need of extra support.
+This enables the department, together with the information from Primary Liaison, to identify which pupils may be in need of extra support.
 Pupils are observed in class and discussed with core subject teachers.